nasa/PyAMPR/README.md

 A demonstration IPython notebook can be found in the notebooks directory.

-The following conference presentation describes PyAMR (among other modules): https://ams.confex.com/ams/95Annual/webprogram/Paper262779.html
+The following conference presentation describes PyAMPR (among other modules): https://ams.confex.com/ams/95Annual/webprogram/Paper262779.html